Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-FzyNteYDvFY.md

 ### Transcript

-> yeah and a reminder update 4 is slated for next early next year 2021 uh and we have a minor update coming in november uh that will have an upstairs two fluids whatever that means they won't tell me i mean i haven't asked either so i mean it's i guess the ball is kind of my court as well um
+> yeah and a reminder update 4 is slated for next early next year 2021, and we have a minor update coming in november, that will have an upstairs two fluids whatever that means they won't tell me i mean i haven't asked either so i mean it's i guess the ball is kind of my court as well